Construction

 • Develop relationships with suppliers that consistently deliver materials on time and in good shape.

-• Mitigate risk by implementing contingency plans that address potential delays in material deliveries.
+• Mitigate risk by drafting contingency plans that address potential delivery delays.

-Demand forecasting is the process of predicting supply, material, and equipment requirements based on your company’s historical data, analysis of market trends, and project schedules over the next period.
+Demand forecasting is the process of predicting supply, material, and equipment requirements based on your company’s historical data, as well as an analysis of market trends and project schedules over the next period.
 This data-driven approach to inventory management helps construction companies make more intelligent decisions about procuring and allocating resources.

 Demand forecasting best practices include:

-• Consistently collecting and analyzing data on material consumption patterns.
+• Consistently collecting and analyzing data on how your business is using inventory.

-• Leveraging technology to forecast demand that considers variable factors like project scope and seasonality.
+• Leveraging technology or other knowledge that considers variable factors like construction outlook and seasonality.

 • Constantly reviewing and adjusting forecasts as projects evolve and new requirements come to light.

-Construction inherently requires a variety of companies to work together to execute a job, so it’s no surprise that optimizing collaboration and communication between stakeholders is so vital to the outcome of a project.
+Construction requires various companies and teams to work together to execute a job, so it’s no surprise that optimizing collaboration and communication between stakeholders is vital.
 Open communication with all teams ensures that materials and equipment are available when needed, especially if a project is prone to last-minute changes or rework.

-For example, suppose a construction company works with an owner and an architect constantly requesting changes.
-In that case, the construction company should schedule daily chats about the next steps with the stakeholders.
-This allows the construction company to process change orders rapidly and urgently place material requests with already-apprised vendors.
-The construction company should also dedicate time to crafting contingency plans that mitigate the risks of project delays and materials shortages.
+Suppose a construction company works with an owner and an architect who are constantly requesting project changes.
+In that case, the construction company should schedule daily chats with stakeholders about the next steps.
+This allows the construction company to process change orders rapidly and urgently place material requests with trusted, speedy vendors.

 Best practices for collaboration and communication with other stakeholders include: